 How to Get to Pisa From Rome

 Once you’re in Florence, it’s a straight shot on the high-speed rail to get to Pisa.
 The high-speed rail will potentially make up to seven stops along the way at various train stations, but even with all seven stops, it will only take about 1 hour and 10 minutes to make the trip.
-So you should plan for roughly 2 to 2 ½ hours in total for travel time, considerably less than driving.
+So you should plan for roughly 2 to 2 ½ hours of travel time, considerably less than driving.

 What to do in Pisa